mnot/I-D/proxy-status/draft.md

 This section lists parameters that are potentially applicable to most Proxy Status Types.

 * proxy_id - a sh-token identifying the HTTP intermediary generating this response.
-* origin_id - a sh-token identifying the origin whose behaviour triggered this response.
+* origin_id - a sh-token identifying the origin server whose behaviour triggered this response.
-* origin_protocol - a sh-token indicating the ALPN protocol identifier {{!RFC7301}} used to connect to the origin.
-This is only applicable when the origin connection was actually established.
+* forward_protocol - a sh-token indicating the ALPN protocol identifier {{!RFC7301}} used to connect to the next hop.
+This is only applicable when that connection was actually established.
-* origins_tried - a sh-integer indicating the number of origins that have been tried before generating this error.
+* paths_tried - a sh-integer indicating the number of forward paths that have been tried before generating this error.
-* origin_tries - a sh-integer indicating the number of times that the error specified has occurred on the origin XXX.
+* forward_tries - a sh-integer indicating the number of times that the error specified has occurred on the XXX.
 * note - a sh-string containing additional information not captured anywhere else.
 This can include implementation-specific or deployment-specific information.